Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/spi.md

 #### Function

-从SPI读取数据
+Reading data from SPI

 #### Parameters

-* spiN:SPI编号
+* spiN:SPI number
-* data：读取的数据存放的位置
+* data: the location of the stored data read
-* length：需要读取的数据的长度
+* length: the length of the data to be read

 #### Return

-* 读取到的数据长度，单位字节
+* read the length of the data, unit bytes

 ---